arpg-sophisticated/ar-tu-do/ros_ws/toad.md

 Arguments:
 * cron - this removes the confirmation (usefull for cron)

-### toad.sh system run [nogui,fast,drive,manual,customTrack]
+### toad.sh system run [nogui,fast,drive,manual]

-This will run the gazebo simuation.
+This will run the gazebo simuation on the track which is specified in toad.settings.

 Arguments:
 * nogui - this disables the local gazebo client (more stable and performant on our systems)
 * fast - enforce fast mode
 * drive - enforce autonomous driving
 * manual -  enforce manual driving
-* customTrack -  start simulation with custom track as configured in toad.settings

 ## toad.sh car